How do I get a Police Report? How do I get Fingerprinted? When is it appropriate to call 911?

 - Visible smoke or fire

-Fingerprints can be processed on Mondays 10:30 AM to 11:30 AM and on Thursdays 3:00 PM to 4:00 PM.
-Please call ahead to ensure that someone is available to assist you.
+Fingerprints can be processed on Mondays 10:30 AM to 11:30 AM and on Thursdays 2:00 PM to 3:00 PM.
+You must call 458-4507 and leave a message to set up an appointment for fingerprinting

 Note: The Norwood Police Department does not supply the fingerprint card.
 This card should be provided by the employer or agency requesting the fingerprint card.